eXascaleInfolab/TSM-Bench/README.md

     ```bash
     sh install_client_lib.sh
-    cd ..
     ```
 #### Query Execution
-1. Run the system on the host server
+1. Run the system on the host side

    ```bash
    cd systems/{system}
    sh launch.sh
    ```
-2. Execute the online query using the --host flag (see examples below).
+2. Execute the online query on the client side using the --host flag (see examples below).

 3. Stop the system on the host server
    ```bash